chatox/networks-science-course/practicum/as03_pagerank.md

 Finally, compute the gain of every host as *(Normal PageRank) / (No spam PageRank)*.

-Among the top hosts you might find a mixture of spam and non-spam sites, because spammers also point to legitimate sites to disguise their actions.
-However, you will also observe at least 2 prostitution/escorts sites in the top 10, these websites probably paid for the spammers to point to them.
+Among the top hosts you might find a mixture of "spammy" (business that tend to rely on spam) and "normal" sites, because spammers also point to legitimate sites to disguise their actions.

+# 7. Compute one variant of PageRank

+Implement at least one variant of PageRank.
+Some ideas follow, feel free to experiment with your own:

+1. Restarting to a certain subset of nodes (e.g., .gov.uk or .ac.uk sites)
+1. Dividing by log of degree instead of degree
+1. Not dividing by degree

 # Deliver (groups of two)